Metamorphic and Field Geology

 This course examines the geological processes of deformation and metamorphism.
 The practical component of this course focuses on introducing the key concepts behind metamorphic phase equilibria and mineral textural relationships.
 The course will provide students with the knowledge required to link metamorphism to structural studies (assumed knowledge from GEOS2190).
 This will result in an enhanced understanding of tectonic processes responsible for reworking continental regions.
 The field component provides an advanced field course in metamorphic and structural analysis and interpretation of complex, multiply deformed geological terrains.
 Detailed fieldwork will be augmented with microstructural analysis using thin sections, to determine a pressure-temperature-time (P-T-t) history of the region, so that a tectonic setting can be evaluated.

-NOTE: Field study will be scheduled prior to the formal commencement of semester.
+NOTE: Field study will be scheduled during the mid semester break.

 In order to participate in this course, students must complete a compulsory Workplace Health and Safety requirement.
 Students will receive full information on this compulsory course component in the course outline provided by the school.